Period matrices and homological quasi-trees on discrete Riemann surfaces: Introduction

-where the sum is taken over all vertices $u$ adjacent to the vertex $v$.
-Here, the graph is not necessarily embedded on a surface.
+where the sum ranges over all edges $uv$ incident to $v$.
+Here, the graph is not necessarily realized on a surface, and multiple edges as well as loop edges are allowed.
 The discrete Laplacian acts on functions defined at the vertices and serves as a discrete analogue of the Laplace–Beltrami operator.
 The Matrix-Tree Theorem states that the product of the nonzero eigenvalues of $\Delta$, denoted $\det' \Delta$, equals the weighted sum over all spanning trees of the graph:

 which appears in the denominator of Equation~\eqref{eq:Lminor}.